-- Do not attempt to fight a fire unless you have been trained to do so. - ♦ If a fire is too large or the first attempt to extinguish is unsuccessful, do not attempt a send try EVACUATE. - Attempts at fire fighting should only be made during the fires incipient stage. - Only hand held portable fire extinguishers will be used by company employees when responding to fires.
-No hose lines will be used by company employees. - Company employees will not attempt to extinguish small or large fires with the potential to change rapidly, for example: - Pump seal fires on a pressurized system, or - Ground fires in excess of 100 square feet in a congested process area.
+- Do not attempt to fight a fire unless you have been trained to do so. - ♦ If a fire is too large or the first attempt to extinguish is unsuccessful, do not attempt a send try EVACUATE. - Attempts at firefighting should only be made during the fires incipient stage: - o Only hand held ABC or BC portable fire extinguishers, found on trucks or as noted on the site map, will be used by company employees when responding to fires.
+No hose lines will be used by company employees. - o Company employees will not attempt to extinguish small or large fires with the potential to change rapidly, for example: - Pump seal fires on a pressurized system, or - Ground fires in excess of 100 square feet in a congested process area.